As I’ve mentioned before, I did not do a whole lot of homework before choosing a robo-advisor.

 I mean, who even knows dude.
 It depends!

-I will say that, for me, given my current portfolio size and investment preferences, Wealthsimple is the best fit, which is why I’m so confident recommending it to other millennial friends who are getting started with investing (especially with that free $50 bonus!
-Literally the only thing you need to do is open a non-registered account – aka not a TFSA or RRSP – and they can send you the money.
-Once it’s in there, feel free to move it to a TFSA or RRSP if that’s your jam.)
+I will say that, for me, given my current portfolio size and investment preferences, Wealthsimple is the best fit, which is why I’m so confident recommending it to other millennial friends who are getting started with investing (especially with your first $10,000 managed free for a year!)
 And if you did go and read that post I wrote about bread, you’ll know I feel pretty strongly about only promoting products I believe in, haha.